CITTER

 At the Tyoga Kurukulam we teach yoga from its roots.

 Ancient Citters are immortals.
 Civa as the first Citter – the ‘Adiguru’ gave mankind yoga.
 This is Civa's period.
 These teachings continued through Muruga and thereafter propagated by others down the line of which Citter Tirumular was one.
-This is a yoga of Tantra.

 The late period is the present age, beginning from the nineteenth century, when yoga was brought to the west.
 One of the first to integrate and talk about the tradition in a language that society could understand was Swami Vivekananda.
 Another tradition that emerged was associated with a remote Himalayan yogi called Babaji, whose followers included Sri Yukteshwar, Lahiri Mahashaya and Paramahamsa Yogananda.
 Their contemporaries included Ramana Maharshi who followed the paths of jnana yoga and bhakti yoga respectively.
 Finally, yoga of Swami Sivananda Saraswathy who explored other forms of classical yogas and to develop a system of yoga to integrate the faculties of head, heart and hands and awaken the self, and a hatha yoga tradition base improvised, that evolved from Mysore revived by Krishnamacharya.